 ML: Especially with working on Stargirl, you’ve met so many people who can help facilitate making that happen.

-TR: It’s very special.
+TR: It’s extraordinary.
 I’m very grateful to even be around those people.
-They’re a very big influence on me.
+They’re a huge influence on me.

 ML: What was the audition process like?
 Did you know that you were auditioning for a DC show?

 TR: I did not know I was auditioning for a DC show.
 It was the scene from the pilot episode, where we’re walking down the street talking.
 To me, it just felt like a fun comedy pilot.
 They also gave me a scene from later in the season that was a little more dramatic.
-Not even knowing that it was DC, I saw that Luke Wilson was already attached to the project which gave it a little more legitimacy.
+Not knowing that it was DC, I saw that Luke Wilson was already attached to the project, giving it a little more legitimacy.
 Once I found it was DC, I really submerged myself in the comics while we were filming.

 ML: What was it like to be part of such a large scale project?

 TR: It just keeps getting better later on in the season.
 Since we have so many different directors, each episode really has its own flavor.
 When different directors would come on, they would clearly have their own preference for camera work and how they wanted actors to perform.
-Later on in the season, there are some really great scenes that just really showcase the variety.
+Later on, some really great scenes really showcase the variety in the season.

 ML: What is your process for getting into character?

 TR: I don’t really think you need to prepare to play a character like Mike.
-You just have to be quick off the trigger with witty comebacks.
+You have to be quick off the trigger with witty comebacks.
 Mike is a really fast-paced character.
 I didn’t have to do too much; it’s not a Daniel-Day Lewis in Lincoln performance.
-It’s a very lighthearted and down to earth performance.
+It’s very lighthearted and down to earth performance.
 Mike has this swag that he owns.
-I like to think I’m a little more calm than he is.
+I like to think I’m a little calmer than he is.
 But I did not have to do much.

 ML: Did you get to improv any moments?

-TR: I was in the callback process for another film when I got the Stargirl audition and I had been working on the scenes with my friend Josh.
-When we went to record my audition for Stargirl we decided to just riff at the end of one of the takes.
-Just improvising about thirty seconds of dialogue afterwards in character.
+TR: I was in the callback process for another film when I got the Stargirl audition, and I had been working on the scenes with my friend Josh.
+When we recorded my audition for Stargirl, we decided to just riff at the end of one of the takes.
+Just improvising about thirty seconds of dialogue afterward in character.
 That ended up carrying over to when I was actually on set.

 Geoff firmly believes in doing it once as it's written and then doing another take and having fun.
-Luke and I would go out to dinner and we would write these scenes that were funny to us.
-Then we’d show them to Geoff and he’d be like, “We can work with that.”
+Luke and I would go out to dinner, and we would write these scenes that were funny to us.
+Then we’d show them to Geoff, and he’d be like, “We can work with that.”
 It was great to be part of the creative process.
-Geoff gave a lot of leeway for Luke and I. That dynamic between us gets very important.
+Geoff gave a lot of leeway for Luke and me.
+That dynamic between us gets very important.

-TR: I wouldn’t say that they’re not not friendly.
+TR: I wouldn’t say that they’re not friendly.
 They’re in kind of a stalemate right now, in the two episodes that have been released.
 Courtney views Mike as an annoying step-brother.
 And he is.
-The first five episodes, you don’t really want to like him.
+In the first five episodes, you don’t really want to like him.
 Later on, that dynamic changes.
 They start to respect each other more.

 In the middle, Mike is clearly very jealous of Courtney because she’s spending so much time with his father and taking time away from him.
 He’s always been with his father since he never knew his mother.
 But I think it’s a very cool arc.
-Like I said, it starts as a stalemate and by the end of the season it’s a very sweet story.
+As I said, it starts as a stalemate, and by the end of the season, it’s a lovely story.